-- Ten courses (30 credits) - Proficiency in one foreign language (Latin, Greek, French, or German) - One hour and fifteen minute oral comprehensive examination on a reading list in the history of philosophy.
+- Ten courses (30 credits)

+- Proficiency in one foreign language (Latin, Greek, French, or German)

+- One hour and fifteen minute oral comprehensive examination on a reading list in the history of philosophy and on systematic questions.
 It is possible, though not common, for students to write an M.A. thesis in place of two courses (six credits).
-The M.A. may be taken on a full-time or part-time basis.
-Departmental financial aid and tuition remission are not normally available for students seeking the M.A.

 Ph.D.
+Program Requirements

-Program Requirements Requirements for the Ph.D. are as follows:
+Requirements for the Ph.D. are as follows: